rindPHI/isla/README.md

 derivation trees on top.
 ISLa supports universal and existential quantifiers as well as structural predicates (e.g., " occurs before").
 Its generation mechanism uses feedback from z3 to solve atomic "semantic" formulas, and constructive insertion for eliminating existential quantifiers.
-Universal quantifiers and structural predicates are treated by a top-level, deterministic breath-first search.
+Universal quantifiers and structural predicates are treated deterministic, heuristic breath-first search.

 ## Example